Skip to content

 Type: intermediate

-Message has been sent to mobile network, and is on its way to its final destination.
+Message has been sent to the mobile network and is on its way to its final destination.

 SCHEDULED